-These topics were covered at the recent University of Chicago and Caltech Conference on AI+Science, sponsored by the Tom and Margo Pritzker Foundation, examining how AI and machine learning are being developed and used for scientific discovery across the natural sciences and engineering.
+These topics were covered at the recent University of Chicago and Caltech Conference on AI+Science, sponsored by the Margot and Tom Pritzker Foundation, examining how AI and machine learning are being developed and used for scientific discovery across the natural sciences and engineering.

 The inaugural event was hosted March 28-30 at the University of Chicago, with the goal of bringing together dozens of leading researchers in core AI and domain sciences to lead conversations and drive partnerships that will shape future research priorities, industry investment and entrepreneurial opportunities.
 Over three days, participants joined 27 speakers and panelists for the event.